eldrickm/sqed_sss/steelcore_demo/README.md

 We use the following commit snapshot of Steel for this demo:
 [Steel - bc75810 oin Feb 15](https://github.com/rafaelcalcada/steel-core/commit/bc7581015cd35d0a7eabffcee2bfe04957a9d734)

+### Key Takeaways from the Deployment Process
+- Shrink Memory: Having large memories leads to slower runtimes and also leads to the tool abstracting away the memory.

+- Disable CSR MIE: Disable the MIE output from the CSR to disable machine interrupts.
+This lead to un-duplicatable flushes in the counterexamples if not disabled.

+- Account for `SW` commit time: Make sure to check when instructions commit.
+  In steel, `SW` commits in 1 cycle due to its position in the pipeline.
+  We had to prevent `SW` from being issued before SIF commit at `Tc` in order to satisfy Constraint C2.

+- Account for multiple commits in one cycle: This can happen when a regular register instruction issues in cycle T-2, a `SW` issues in T-1, and both commit at T-0.
+This means we need a way to increment the number of commited instructions by more than just one bit.

 ## Toolchain
 This codebase uses the Questa toolchain.